DanisyEisyraf/CSR-SMK-USJ23/README.md

 - Provide examples and exercises for students to practice using control structures.

 ### Hour 4: Quiz and Summary Recap
-- Conduct Quiz with prizes
+- Conduct Quiz with prizes.
 - Discuss future use case of Java (OOP, Web/Mobile/Desktop enterprise software development, Financial system).
 - Throughout the class, encourage students to ask questions (QnA) and provide hands-on exercises or coding challenges to reinforce the concepts taught.
-- Outro with programming advices - ways to learn code (Hackathon, collaboration)
+- Outro with programming advices - ways to learn code (Hackathon, collaboration).

-**Note:**
+**Notes/Advices:**
 1. Emphasize that use of ChatGPT, online resources, project-based learning, open-source contribution for skillset improvement and better career opportunities.
 2. Emphasize the importance of planning, drafting out approach for big projects before coding.
 3. Differences between programming and coding.